China's Belt and Road Initiative: Political and Strategic Implications of a Chinese-led Regional Infrastructure

 About the Project

 This project provides a comprehensive assessment of the Belt and Road Initiative that will link China with Europe through Eurasia.
-The project is led by Nadège Rolland, Senior Fellow at the National Bureau of Asian Research (NBR), who also serves as the project’s principal investigator.
+The project is led by Nadège Rolland, Senior Fellow at NBR, who also serves as the project’s principal investigator.

 Made possible by the generous support of the Smith Richardson Foundation, this project has yielded a final monograph that assesses the political and strategic implications of China’s Belt and Road Initiative for Asia, Europe, and the United States.
 The monograph findings draw on the work of Chinese officials and analytic communities, as well as on Ms. Rolland’s field research in China.

 The Silk Road Economic Belt, first announced by Chinese President Xi Jinping during his September 2013 trip to Kazakhstan, envisions a network of roads and railways, together with a parallel network of pipelines, fiber-optic cables, and telecommunication links, connecting China to Europe via Central Asia, Iran, Turkey, the Balkans, and the Caucasus across the 11,000-kilometer-long Eurasian continent.
 While the “belt” links Eurasia to China by land, the 21st Century Maritime Silk Road will comprise a string of ports connecting China with Southeast Asia, South Asia, Africa, the Middle East, and Europe through the South China Sea, the Indian Ocean, and the Mediterranean Sea.
 Chinese authorities see this transportation infrastructure, coupled with a large pipeline and telecommunication network, as a first step toward the creation of a Eurasian economic corridor that will integrate the landlocked economies of the Central Asian hinterland and tie them more tightly to China.